Image by Rick Wyatt

 Imperial War Ensign 1892-1903

-This was the German War Flag used from 1892 to 1903.
+This was the German War Flag (Reichskriegsflagge) used from 1892 to 1903.
 It was changed when the Germany army began to use this flag as a war flag on land.

 After Wilhelm II succeeded to the Second Reich throne in 1888, this flag, with its redesigned Prussian eagle and Imperial arms overlaid in the middle on a white disc, came into used until the flags last change in 1903.